inferless/LLaVA-1.6-34b/README.md

-# Tutorial - Deploy LLaVA-1.6-34b using Inferless
+# Deploy LLaVA-1.6-34b using Inferless

 LLaVA-1.6-34b is a multimodal model with 34 billion parameters that seamlessly combines visual and language processing.
 Based on the LLaVA framework, it uses a vision encoder to analyze images and a language model to generate detailed, context-aware responses, enabling tasks like image captioning, visual question answering, and interactive dialogue that considers both text and visual input.